Emergency management service agreements

 Prince Edward Island

-ISC and the Government of Prince Edward Island signed a 5-year bilateral agreement in 2015 that is renewed yearly.
+ISC and the Government of Prince Edward Island signed a 5-year bilateral agreement in 2015 that is renewed annually.
 This agreement helps to support First Nations in Prince Edward Island in the event of emergency situations.

 Yukon